p2made/P2-Camp-Kitchen/docs/Plywood.md

 Pieces cut from 12 mm marine ply.

+Where there is no drawing, there is either...

+* No additional detail, or
+* Additional details haven't yet been drawn.

 ## Cross Panels

 Five cross members, LH, RH, & 1 to 3 numbered LH to RH.